Watch Netflix's colorful new intro that'll ease you into its originals

-Netflix's original shows have a brand new intro unveiled Friday, which will change how shows like Stranger Things season 3 and new episodes of Black Mirror begin.
+Netflix on Friday unveiled a new intro for its original series, which will change how shows like Stranger Things and Black Mirror begin.

 The new intro swaps out the white background with the Netflix logo for a black background with a red N. The N them zooms toward the screen, turning into a spectrum of colors as it gets closer.